silviazia/Homework-3-4/.ipynb_checkpoints/README-checkpoint.md

 ## Background

 Harold's company has been investing in algorithmic trading strategies.
 Some of the investment managers love them, some hate them, but they all think their way is best.

-We just learned these quantitative analysis techniques with Python and Pandas, so Harold has come to us with a challenge—to help him determine which portfolio is performing the best across multiple areas: volatility, returns, risk, and Sharpe ratios.
+You just learned these quantitative analysis techniques with Python and Pandas, so Harold has come to you with a challenge—to help him determine which portfolio is performing the best across multiple areas: volatility, returns, risk, and Sharpe ratios.

-We need to create a tool (an analysis notebook) that analyzes and visualizes the major metrics of the portfolios across all of these areas, and determine which portfolio outperformed the others.
+You need to create a tool (an analysis notebook) that analyzes and visualizes the major metrics of the portfolios across all of these areas, and determine which portfolio outperformed the others.
+You will be given the historical daily returns of several portfolios: some from the firm's algorithmic portfolios, some that represent the portfolios of famous "whale" investors like Warren Buffett, and some from the big hedge and mutual funds.
+You will then use this analysis to create a custom portfolio of stocks and compare its performance to that of the other portfolios, as well as the larger market ([S&P TSX 60 Index](https://en.wikipedia.org/wiki/S%26P/TSX_60)).

 For this homework assignment, you have three main tasks: